 For more information, or to report a high lead level:

-See our Lead Resource Guide for information and resources about protecting children from lead, lead-safe work practices, essential maintenance practices requirements for landlords, guidelines for blood lead screening for health care providers, and more.
+Our Lead Resource Guide provides information and resources about protecting children from lead, lead-safe work practices, essential maintenance practices requirements for landlords, guidelines for blood lead screening for health care providers, and more.

 The US Environmental Protection Agency has additional resources about lead in New England.